pacampbell/selfvm/VMLANG.md

 # Section 1: Core instruction set

-Below is a list of the core instruction set that a machine implementing this instruction set would need at a minimum.
-Section 3 lists an extension to these core instructions by using the assembler to translate into the multiple core instructions.
-This allows us to implement a very small and RISC like instruction set but with a variable sized instruction format similar to CISC machines.
+Below is a list of the core instructions and their formats.
+This is the minimum instruction set that needs to be implemented to satisfy this design..
+Section 4 lists an extension to these core instructions by using the assembler to translate into the multiple core instructions.
+This allows us to implement a very small RISC like instruction set but with a variable sized instruction format similar to CISC machines.